 A: It's simple, you work out what products you need and simply click the "Add to Cart" button next to each one on the order page.
 You can change the quantity for each in the shopping cart.

 To complete your order, check the cart has the correct products listed, then follow the links to fill in your contact details - we need a contact telephone number to enable us to make an order to our carrier.

 You will then be directed to Paypal for payment.
 Their system is quick and secure.
 We are notified by email of your order.
-We capture your payment only when the order is ready for dispatch.
+We capture your payment only when the order is ready for dispatch and will reduce the shipping cost if we can for small orders.
 We carefully package it, usually the same day or the next day and contact our carrier for collection.
-NOTE that when we capture your payment, we will in most cases enter delivery tracking details in the comments section of the payment email you receive from Paypal - you can track your delivery with this information.
+After we enter your order into the courier's system, we send you an email with tracking details for your delivery.

 Note that you can also pay by cheque - just make the order online, then after you've given your contact details, under the green "Payment Options" box, choose "Cheque".
 Don't worry about filling in the cheque fields in the next screen - as long as you click "Order Now" and send your cheque to us, we'll dispatch your order as soon as the cheque clears.
 Send cheques to Hare Wall Panelling, Langwith House, Well, Bedale, DL8 2PD.
 Please make sure that your cheque is made payable to Hare Wall Panelling

 A: We pack our parcels usually within a day or two of the order.
 Because of our remote location, we only have courier pickups about once a week, usually Friday.
 Once they are collected from us, they are normally delivered 1-2 business days later.

 Please note that if your order is very small, we will try to reduce the shipping cost by sending it at the same time as other orders, but if you need it in a hurry and we have no other orders to go that week, we're sorry but you will have to pay the full charge.